How much do you use your phone plan?

 - Optus is offering a 10% discount on both SIM-only and phone plans.
 These discounts are subject to change, and as with Telstra, Optus may decide at any point to stop running student promotions; therefore, it is worth checking out the Optus website to see if the student deals are still current.

 - Optus allows data-free streaming entertainment extras.
 Some of their plans do require you to pay a fee to access these benefits, while the more expensive plans will usually include these extras as part of your monthly fee.
-Access to Optus Sport and Nat Geo, music streaming on Spotify, Google Play, iHeart Radio is included.
+Access to Optus Sport, music streaming on Spotify, Google Play, iHeart Radio is included.
 Some plans include access to data-free mobile TV streaming also, which includes Netflix, Stan and ABC; otherwise, it’s a minimal fee.

 Prepaid plans with included streamed audio.